 If you are reading this in the aftermath of yet another meltdown, here is what I want you to hear: the meltdowns are not your fault.
 They are not your child’s fault either.
 They are a predictable response to a situation that most families are navigating without a roadmap.

 The strategies in this guide work, but they take time.
+If you are wondering how to stop screen time tantrums overnight, the honest answer is that you cannot — but you can start seeing improvement within the first week.
 The first week of a new routine is often the hardest because your child will test the boundaries.
 They will push back harder before they push back less.
 That is normal.
 Stay consistent, stay calm, and remember why you are doing this — not to control your child, but to help them develop the self-regulation skills they will carry for the rest of their life.

 Start with one strategy.
 The wind-down routine is often the highest-impact starting point because it addresses the most common trigger (the abrupt cutoff) with the lowest effort.
 Add the other strategies over time as your family adapts.
 And when a meltdown still happens — because it will — hold the boundary, validate the feeling, and talk about it later.